-1 Title: Bat vocal sequences enhance contextual information independently of syllable order 2 3 Authors 4 Y. Amit 1 & Y. Yovel ^{1,2,3} 5 Affiliations 6 7 1 School of Zoology, Faculty of Life sciences, Tel Aviv University, Tel Aviv, Israel.
-2 Sagol School of Neuroscience, Tel Aviv University, Tel Aviv, Israel.
-8 9 3 National Research Center for Biodiversity Studies, The Steinhardt Museum of Natural History, Tel-Aviv University, Tel Aviv, Israel 10 11 Author List Footnotes 12 Lead contact: Yossi Yovel, e-mail: yossiyovel@gmail.com 13 14 15 Summary: 16 17 18 Many animals, humans included, rely on acoustic vocalizations for communication.
-The complexity of non- human vocal communication has been under debate one of the main open questions being: What could be the function of multi-syllabic vocal sequences?
-We address this questions by analyzing fruit-bat vocal communication.
-We use neural networks to encode the vecalizations, and statistical models to even include 19 20 21 the information conveyed by sequences of vocalizations.
-We show that fruit bat vocal sequences 22 syllables within the sequence is unimportant for context.
-Specifically, sequences are composed of slightly 23 24 modified syllables, thus increasing the probability of context-specificity.
-We note that future behavioral, 24 25 results.
-We hypothesize that such sequences might have served as pre-syntax precursors in the evolution 26 of animal communication.
+Many animals, humans included, rely on acoustic vocalizations for communication.
+The complexity of non-human vocal communication has been under debate one of the main open questions being: What could be the function of multi-syllabic vocal sequences?
+We address these questions by analyzing fruit-bat vocal communication.
+We use neural networks to encode the vocalizations, and statistical models to examine the information conveyed by sequences of vocalizations.
+We show that fruit-bat vocal sequences potentially convey more contextual information than individual syllables, but that the order of the syllables within the sequence is unimportant for context.
+Specifically, sequences are composed of slightly modified syllables, thus increasing the probability of context-specificity.
+We note that future behavioral, e.g., playback experiments are needed in order to validate the biological relevance of our statistical results.
+We hypothesize that such sequences might have served as pre-syntax precursors in the evolution of animal communication.